ManimCommunity/manim/docs/source/installation/windows.rst

    python -m pip install manim

-After this, Manim is installed on your system.
+Manim should now be installed on your system.
 Continue reading the :ref:`optional dependencies <win-optional-dependencies>` section below.